Workplace Safety and Health Act Review

 • Accountability

-by Argietee2020, about 2 years ago
+by Argietee2020, over 3 years ago

 If fail-safes are in place (SWP, training, safe guards, PPE, etc) and it's proven that a worker is responsible for the accident and not for the lack of safe practices (examples: they decided to take a short-cut when no one asked them to, the opted not to wear a PPE and has been disciplined multiple times for failing to do so).
 Employers should not be penalized for an incident happening.
 It is very demotivating for an employer to be diligent in putting all these in place whereas some workers learned how to work the system as they would have to...
 Continue reading